pa28/hamclock-systemd/README.md

 shared data directory under the program name which on Debian is `/usr/local/share/hamclock/` though these are not of use unless you build the X-11 versions.

+### Version 2.60

+As of version 2.60 [HamClock](https://www.clearskyinstitute.com/ham/HamClock/) binaries
+that support the use of /dev/fb0 no longer build using the provided source distribuion.
+The last successfully built package with thes binaries (Version 2.59) will continue to be available but new versions will not.

 ## Running a Pi Headless

 Setting up a headless Raspberry Pi is not as straight forward as a regular set up.